Martins-O/pyinit/README.md

 ⸻

 🚀 3.
-Install pyinit using pipx
+Install pyinitpro using pipx

-In the terminal, navigate to the root of your pyinit project:
+In the terminal, navigate to the root of your pyinitpro project:

-cd pyinit
+cd pyinitpro

 pipx install .

-✅ This makes the pyinit command available globally.
+✅ This makes the pyinitpro command available globally.

 ⸻

 ✅ 4.
 Usage

-Now you can run pyinit from anywhere in your terminal:
+Now you can run pyinitpro from anywhere in your terminal:

-pyinit
+pyinitpro

 It will prompt you to:
 	•	Create a new project or use an existing one: